• Skip to primary navigation

 It's also easy to stomach, soothing, and gives you your chicken soup fix without the excess carbs!

-Or this loaded keto cauliflower soup from My Life Cookbook and this Sweet Potato Soup Recipe, Lemon Chicken Soup, and roundup of 35 Healthy Soup Recipes from Clean Eating Couple all look delicious too!
+Or this loaded keto cauliflower soup from My Life Cookbook and this Sweet Potato Soup Recipe, Lemon Chicken Soup, and this roundup of 35 Healthy Soup Recipes from Clean Eating Couple all look delicious too!

 Frequently asked questions